 The TMS320C3x DSK hardware and software work together to create a lowcost development platform that lets you develop real-time signal processing applications.
-In addition to performing full-speed verification of your TMS320C3x code, the DSK allows you to build new daughterboards to expand your system.
+In addition to performing full-speed verification of your TMS320C3x code, the DSK has expansion headers that allow you to build new daughterboards to expand your system.